issa-project/issa-pipeline/pipeline/README.md

 Change the dataset version in the instance's env.sh: increment variables `ISSA_VERSION` and `ISSA_VERSION_DASH` such that a fully new data folder be created.

+Edit file `virtuoso/import.isql` and uncomment the lines starting with "--SPARQL CLEAR GRAPH" so that all named graphs be cre-created.

 Then re-run the pipeline with the `run_pipeline.sh`script.

+Do not forget to edit `virtuoso/import.isql` again and comment out the lines starting with "--SPARQL CLEAR GRAPH".

 ## Data Updates